simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

    - Device returns to WiFi mode selector
    - Reconnect to WiFi and choose new mode

-#### Advanced: External Antenna
+#### Advanced: Antenna Swap

-6. **Antenna Switching** (for extended range):
+6. **Antenna Swap** (for extended range):
-   - By default: Uses onboard ceramic antenna
+   - By default: Uses the stock onboard sticker antenna
-   - Connect MMCX antenna to MMCX connector
-   - Firmware automatically switches to external antenna
-   - Use directional/Yagi antenna for long-range detection
+   - Higher-gain replacement antennas can be soldered on for extended range
+   - This is a hardware modification, not a software toggle, so check colonelpanic.tech for the current connector spec before ordering a replacement antenna

 #### Mounting